nginxinc/nginx-one-workshops/labs/lab5/readme.md

     ```

-1. Set your environment variables:
+1. Set your three environment variables, check them with `echo`:

     ```bash
     export NAME=<YOUR_INITIALS.LASTNAME>